movement-pass/movement-pass.github.io/foundation.md

 ### Jwt

 We are going to use jwt based authorization in our public facing application, this stack adds the jwt related configuration in the ParameterStore.
-Those who knows AWS Cognito may wonder why we are using our own jwt based implementation instead of Cognito, well the reason to use our own implementation is that at the time of writing there is no way to replicate Cognito users across different AWS regions, though it is possible to access AWS Congnito of one region from another region, but if the source region is down, then the public facing application would be down.
+Those who knows AWS Cognito may wonder why we are using our own user management instead of Cognito, well the reason to use our own implementation is that at the time of writing there is no way to replicate Cognito users across different AWS regions, though it is possible to access AWS Congnito of one region from another region, but if the source region is down, then the other region deployed unit which depends on it would be down too.
 But we do have plan to make our solution highly available with multi-region deployment, that is the reason we are going to store the user information in DynamoDB global table which automatically get replicated across regions.
 Another important thing to note that for the time being I am using symmetric key for the jwt, but prior production we defiantly have to change it to RSA based keys.

 **Note**: AWS Cognito would be used in management dashboard.
+If you are building single region solution, I highly recommend it instead of your own.

 ### Photos